 This is the most expensive product on the list for the reason that it is probably also the most durable you can buy, and the risk of this fading or being flushed away from your dog is highly improbable.

-Another fine product from Petkin that a lot of people really seem to like is the Sun Wipes.
+Another fine product from Petkin that a lot of people really seem to like is the Sun Wipes (Amazon link).
 It’s pretty smart how these works, and it’s really nice that you can quickly apply the sunscreen using these wipes without the greasy mess of regular creams.

 These seem nice because you can carry them with the rest of your dog gear pretty easily.
 Having a regular sunscreen container leak into your bag would usually mean a lot of mess, but not with these.